 In 1995 she transitioned to the internet platform and launched one of the first parenting websites, BabyNames.com.

 From 2000-2011 Jennifer Moss enjoyed a second career in photography with a studio out of Los Angeles.
 Her images have been published in both U.S. and international media.
 Although she doesn’t currently shoot professionally, she still enjoys photography for art and pleasure.

 Her first book, The One-in-a-Million Baby Name Book was published in 2008 by Perigee Press (a division of Penguin) as a companion to her website.

-Buddy was written into the novel after the loss of Jennifer’s own dog, Li’l Buddy, a blue Shih Tzu rescued from the West Valley Animal Shelter in Los Angeles.
+Buddy was written into the series after the loss of Jennifer’s own dog, Li’l Buddy, a blue Shih Tzu rescued from the West Valley Animal Shelter in Los Angeles.
 He spent five short years with Jennifer’s family, but she will never forget the bond and fun they shared together.
-Jennifer currently has two cats and two dogs: Roxie, a big calico tabby; Eli, a black street cat; Roscoe, a Pug/Cairn Terrier mix; and her newest addition to the household, N00bie,
+Jennifer’s current companions are Roxie Hart, a big calico tabby, Brutus, a handsome Siamese, Lionel, a hellion of a kitten, and Roscoe, a Pug/Terrier mix.

 Jennifer Moss divides her time between Los Angeles and her home in the mountains near Yosemite National Park.
 She is the mother to a popular beauty blogger, Miranda Margaret, who has appeared in Health, Seventeen, and Allure magazines!
 Aside from writing and web development, Jennifer enjoys antiquing, hiking, and art photography.